chicochico/maxmilhas-challenge/README.md

 ### Running
 To run the app make sure you have [Docker](https://docs.docker.com/engine/installation/) and [Docker-compose](https://docs.docker.com/compose/install/) installed.

+  1. clone this repo
-  1. cd into the root of this project
+  2. cd into the root of this project
-  2. `docker-compose up`
+  3. `docker-compose up`
-  3. `docker-compose run web ./manage.py migrate`
+  4. `docker-compose run web ./manage.py migrate`
-  4. done! open a webbrowser and go [here](http://localhost:8000)
+  5. done! open a webbrowser and go [here](http://localhost:8000)
-  5. optionally you can create a admin user to interact with admin pages:
+  6. optionally you can create a admin user to interact with admin pages:
       - `docker-compose run web ./manage.py createsuperuser` and follow the instructions

 ### Modeling